-Hank, Dale, Bill, and Boomhauer beating a bunch of rowdy teenagers (Voiced by Green Day) at a game of paintball.
+- Hank, Dale, Bill, and Boomhauer beating a bunch of rowdy teenagers (Voiced by the members of Green Day) at a game of paintball.
 It's way more awesome than it sounds.
-After getting their asses handed to them twice over by said teenagers, Hank and CO decide to study their targets, leading to two seperate crowning moments of awesome...
+After getting their asses handed to them twice over by said teenagers, Hank and company decide to study their targets, leading to two separate Moments of Awesome...

 Hank: Bobby, I never thought I'd need to tell you this, but I would be a bad parent if I didn't.
 Soccer was invented by European ladies to keep them busy while their husbands did the cooking.

 Bobby: Why do you have to hate what you don't understand?

 - Hank knocking out the coach after realizing how bad he was.

 - It's even better when context: Hank sees the Coach chasing after the kids in his car, promptly stops the sociopath and then decks him when the guy tries to justify it.

 - After Bill's Jerk Ass doctor scares him into believing he'll succumb to and die from complications of diabetes (because of his nonstop junk food eating), Bill not only kept his blood sugar down, but went to the hospital and personally kicked the doctor's ass, which was ignored by a nurse that the doctor was rude to earlier in the episode.